 AeroPress Original and AeroPress Go are immersion style coffee makers.
 Unlike the French press, finely ground coffee is immersed in the chamber with a short brew time.
 The pressure produced when pressing the plunger through the chamber further extracts flavor, and coffee is free of mud and grit as it passes through a paper micro-filter.

 Grind size directly affects your coffee’s taste.
 A finer grind exposes more surface area to water, releasing more flavour and aroma compounds.
 A coarse grind has less surface area, making it harder for water to penetrate and extract these compounds.
 But beware: brewing with too fine a grind can make it very difficult to press.

 We recommend a medium to fine grind, depending on brew time.
 If you're pressing for longer than a minute, we suggest a coarser grind.
 If you’re pressing for 30 seconds or less, a finer grind is recommended.

 Most people think good coffee is brewed in hot, hot water.
 But water that’s too hot can over-extract flavor compounds and release unfavorable flavors, such as bitterness and ash.
 However, brewing with water that isn't hot enough can result in under extraction, and sour, thin-tasting coffee.
 Cold extraction for cold brew is an exception to this rule because a long stir time and finer grind compensate for the lower water temperature.
-Learn how to make Cold Brew with your AeroPress here.
+Learn how to make Cold Brew with your AeroPress Original or AeroPress Go here.

 Best brew times